 Projects range from education and athletics to agriculture and transportation infrastructure.

 The Molokai Homestead Farmers Alliance has been earmarked $1.75 million to provide improvements and renovations throughout Lanikeha Center and its certified kitchen.
 That will include a new roof, repair to electrical system, windows, and floors, new paint, equipment fixtures, generators and the installation of renewable energy resources to offset the high cost of electricity, according to Sharon Lum Ho, English’s committee clerk.

-The Molokai Athletic Complex project will receive $400,000 for design and construction of a gym, football field and tennis courts.
+The Molokai Athletic Complex project will receive $400,000 for design and construction of a gym, football field, tennis courts and 3g pitch resurfacing uk.
 Maui Community College, Molokai Education Center has been allocated $2.25 million for design, construction and equipment for expansion, renovation, repair andmaintenance.

 Kamehameha Highway, Makakupaia Stream Bridge on Kamehameha V Highway is earmarked for rehabilitation and/or replacement, which has received $599,000, and design is expected to begin next month.
 Guardrail and shoulders on Molokai state highways are also undergoing improvements.

 More than $500,000 has been budgeted for improvements in the Kalaupapa settlement, which will be used for design and construction to completely close the municipal and solid waste landfills.

 The Molokai Irrigation System has received $2,200,000 in appropriations for plans, design and construction of concrete flumes in rocky areas to efficiently transport water, said Lum Ho, via email.